Oliver Model #66 Patternmakers Lathe Restoration

 Hey this is Chuck Hess with another, In my humble opinion, great Oliver machine story.
 From the title this is an Oliver # 66 Pattern Maker’s Lathe from 1942, a WWII veteran.
-So our part of the story opens in 2008 when a dear friend, and a machinery mentor of ours gave us this lathe.
+So our part of the story opens in 2008 when Tom who is a dear friend, and a machinery mentor of ours gave us this lathe.
 If it was a motorcycle you would call it a basket job; the lathe was already entirely disassembled.
-The main casting had been outside since the mid 90's when our friend had acquired it from a dealer, is the story we got.
+The main casting had been outside since the mid 90's when Tom had acquired it from a dealer, is the story we got.
 This is a fairly large lathe weighing in at about 6600 pounds, according to the book, which means this was/is a large and daunting restoration project.

 This is a very different approach to machine restoration for me, because usually I am in a hurry to get a machine done and on the production floor.
 But this time since we are still very busy in the cabinet shop I have started working from the smallest parts to the biggest.
 This approach also lets me work a little each day and still concentrate on my paying jobs, that’s one of the pitfalls of being poor.
 There is of course a pandemic going on now too, but that hasn't really affected my family or business much.
 I didn’t know how this was going to work out but it has been a really cool and laid back way to approach things, and I am really enjoying it.
 Because of that I thought I would share the story so let’s get started.
 Here are the obligatory pick up and trailer shots;